The Wild Outdoor Research Team (W.O.R.T.) consists of Grade 7 students from many different schools within the Regina Public School Division.

 - develop a greater understanding of the natural world

 - provide positive personal growth experience through outdoor leadership and team building

 - create discussion on important environmental issues in Saskatchewan

 How the program works.

 The W.O.R.T. program consists of approximately 9 events (weather permitting) during the school year, held during the regular school day.
 Leadership and team building skills are woven into each of the events.
-Students will do two presentations to a class in their school regarding what they have learned and participated in.
-They also have one major project due during the year, where they research one of the locations they are going to visit and lead the group at that location, much like a park or historical interpreter might do.
+Students will be expected to complete two presentations to a class in their school.
+They will also have one major project due during the year.

 Participation in this program requires:

 - parents dropping off and picking up their child on the day of the activities

 - the student and their parents to attend the information meeting at the beginning of the school year

 - participation in all activities is an essential requirement